Bio3SS/Bio3SS.github.io/midterm1.md

 ---

 {% comment %}
+{% endcomment %}
-Midterm 1 will be held in our classroom during class time on Fri 19 Feb.
+Midterm 1 will be held in our classroom during class time on Mon 12 Feb.
 It will cover Units 1-3 and parts of Unit 4.

 There will be 20 multiple-choice questions (worth 20 points in total) and five points worth of short-answer questions.

 Please arrive promptly, with your Mac-standard calculator, a pencil for multiple-choice questions, and a pen for short-answer questions.
 Please wait _outside_ the classroom until we call you, so that we can set up the room.
-{% endcomment %}

 {% comment %}
 ## Test